WHO Meet Backs Sequencing Surge To Combat Virus Variants - UrduPoint

 WHO Meet Backs Sequencing Surge To Combat Virus Variants

-Geneva, (UrduPoint / Pakistan Point News - 15th Jan, 2021 ) :The World Health Organization's emergency committee called Friday for globally-ramped up coronavirus sequencing studies in order to combat troubling new variants.
+Geneva, (UrduPoint / Pakistan Point News - 16th Jan, 2021 ) :The World Health Organization's emergency committee called Friday for globally-ramped up coronavirus sequencing studies in order to combat troubling new variants stalking the globe.

-It also came out against countries requiring proof of vaccination from incoming international travellers, in a meeting brought forward by two weeks to discuss the emerging strains of the virus behind the Covid-19 pandemic.
+It also came out against countries requiring proof of vaccination from incoming international travellers, in a meeting dragged forward by two weeks for urgent talks on the emerging, seemingly more contagious strains of the virus.

+As the pandemic's death toll approached two million, the WHO said it wanted Covid-19 vaccination under way in every country within the next 100 days, amid concerns that rich nations are hogging the first batches coming off the production lines.

+But it warned that the current spikes in infections being witnessed in some countries in Europe, Africa and the Americas could be blamed on failure to break the chains of transmission rather than simply the new mutations.

 The recently-discovered variants can only be identified by sequencing their genetic code -- an analysis that is not possible everywhere.